Blog

 Difficulty in Customizing Workflows: If the LIS system doesn’t allow easy customization of workflows to fit the lab’s unique needs, it’s a sign of limited flexibility.

-High Error Rates in Repetitive Tasks: When simple, repetitive tasks show a high human error rate, it suggests the LIS can’t automate effectively.
+High Error Rates in Repetitive Tasks: When simple, repetitive tasks show a high human error rate, it suggests that the LIS software can’t automate effectively.

 Task Duplication or Omissions: Workflow automation should ensure no step is repeated or forgotten.
 If duplication or omission of tasks occurs frequently, the laboratory information system may not be capable of automating and supporting workflows properly.

-Time-Consuming Data Entry: If staff spend excessive time manually entering data for each step in a process, this suggests the LIS lacks interoperability functionality with third-party EHRs and system and automation capabilities to manage this key part of the workflow and reduce redundancy and errors.
+Time-Consuming Data Entry: If staff members spend an excessive amount of time manually entering data at each step, it indicates that the LIS medical solution lacks both interoperability with third-party EHRs and the automation needed to streamline workflows, eliminate redundancy, and minimize errors.

-Inconsistent Reporting or Auditing: Reports or audit trails that show gaps, inconsistencies, or unclear workflows are a sign that automated processes within the LIS system are lacking.
+Inconsistent Reporting or Auditing: Reports or audit trails with gaps, inconsistencies, or unclear workflows are signs that automated processes within the LIS system are lacking.

 Now, let’s focus on the importance of instrument integration.